metamn/rough-hands/README.md

 ### Menu, Sidebar and Footer

 They are all using content set up in the Dashboard and customized via the Appearance menu.

+### Add to cart

+The `Add to cart` button text was changed to `Reserve` with a plugin, following these instructions: https://docs.woocommerce.com/document/change-add-to-cart-button-text/

+### Template parts

+Some template parts coming from the parent theme were removed, some new parts were added, and a few configuration parameters were changed.

+All these can be found at `inc/class-roughhands-template.php`.